If you’re struggling to understand zone focusing, then you’ve come to the right place.

 What is Zone Focusing:

 Zone focusing refers to a technique for prefocusing your lens so that you can ensure you get a sharp result.

 It’s all about maximizing the chance of getting your subject in focus, even if you’re shooting action and you don’t have time to focus properly.

 Street photographers, in particular, are fans of zone focusing.
 Instead of constantly trying to nail focus, a street photographer can use the zone focusing method to “set it and forget it.”

-Now, to understand the details of zone focusing, it’s important that you understand the relationship between aperture and depth of field:
+Now, to understand the details of zone focusing, you must understand the relationship between aperture and depth of field: